bitnami/charts/TESTING.md

 * Smoke testing
 * Functional testing

-The overall test strategy can be described as *minimalistic*, rather than extensive.

 The tests described here are _deployment_ tests since their goal is to verify that the software is correctly deployed with all the inherent features.
 Both functional and non-functional characteristics are evaluated in these tests, focusing on the installation aspect.

 * The core asset features work properly when deployed
 * There are no regression bugs

-Before writing any test scenario, the primary purpose of the asset needs to be clear.
-To understand the asset specifics there is [the documentation about the chart under test](https://github.com/bitnami/charts/tree/master/bitnami) as well as the [docker image documentation](https://github.com/bitnami?q=docker&type=all&language=&sort=).
-Combining the primary purpose of the asset as well as assets documentation gives a solid base for creating a test scenario.
+Before writing any test scenario, understand the primary purpose of the chart.
+Take a look at the  [the documentation about the chart under test](https://github.com/bitnami/charts/tree/master/bitnami) as well as the [docker image documentation](https://github.com/bitnami?q=docker&type=all&language=&sort=).
+This will give you as a solid base for creating valuable test scenario.

 #### Common test cases

-* Relevant files and folders are present in the docker image
+* Important files and folders are present in the docker image
 * CRUD
 * File upload
 * SMTP (if applicable)